-Photo credits: Shirsha Chakraborty.
+Photo credits: Ron Butler.

 Charles University in Prague is one of the oldest universities in the world.
-The University's location in the capital of the Czech Republic in Central Europe makes it the ideal hub for the programme's new specialisation in Totalitarianism & Transition.
+The University's location in the capital of the Czech Republic in Central Europe makes it the ideal hub for the programme's specialisation in Totalitarianism & Transition.
 Not only was the Czech Republic one of the focal points of the changes in 1989 that altered the political landscape of Europe.
 The country also witnessed first-hand the severe effects of the marketisation of media and the consecutive undermining of the independency of journalism.

 The processes constituting the pillars of democracy are increasingly challenged in the world today.
 The Totalitarianism & Transition specialisation focuses on issues arising from this political upheaval.
 As media and journalism are key players of liberal democracy, their status are crucial in the transition from a totalitarian to a liberal political environment.
+That is why the specialisation emphasizes investigative and data journalism, with instruction provided by leading regional journalists and specialists.

 The specialisation gives you a solid understanding of the contemporary history of post-totalitarian countries.
 You will work with key issues facing journalism in light of ongoing political, market related and technological transformations.
 Your theoretical knowledge becomes the point of departure for the practical courses in audio, video and multimedia journalism production.
 This will also be a perfect point of departure if you, for example, would like to work within foreign correspondence.
+The specialisation in Totalitarianism & Transition provides more hands-on journalism training, emphasizing both investigative journalism and data analysis.

 The specialisations in Totalitarianism & Transition and Crisis & Conflict offer more practical journalism training.
 The specialisations in Politics & Communication and Cultures & Contexts are instead more theory-oriented and focuses on substantive issues and empirical research analysing the content, production, and effects of journalism and other forms of communication.